tomohavvk/dictionary/README.md

 ## Spring webflux playground

-- Manual ETL service which allows to load and parse words from external website, then transform(translate using Google Translate API) words and then load the transformed(translated) data
+- Manual ETL service which allows to load and parse words from external website, then transform(translate using Google Translate API) words and then load the transformed(translated) dictionary

 Extract words request: